 If you are interested in taking the GDTP exam, we can help.

-If your goal is to become certified in either version of the test, we would recommend looking into our GD&T Professional Training Plan.
-This program is intended to provide you with an expert level understanding of the standard, covering close to 100% of the topics.
+If your goal is to become certified in either version of the test, we would recommend looking into our GD&T Expert Training Bundle.
+This program is intended to provide you with an expert-level understanding of the standard, covering close to 100% of the topics.

 Video Overview of the GD&T Certification Exams